Ketamine Therapy at Work: Getting Your Career Back on Track

 Practical Steps: Getting Back to Work

 Start strategically.
-Don't return to your most complex project immediately.
-Begin with routine tasks to rebuild confidence.
-Set small, achievable goals like responding to five emails, attending one meeting, completing one task.
+Don't dive straight back into your hardest project.
+Begin with routine tasks to rebuild confidence, and set small goals: answer five emails, sit in on one meeting, finish one task.

 Communicate clearly.
 Tell your manager something simple: I've been struggling with depression.
 I'm in treatment and expect to resume full capacity within two to three weeks.
 Set realistic expectations: I'm ramping back up.
 Give me until [date] to be at 100%.
-Don't over-explain; focus on solutions, not excuses.
+Don't over-explain, and keep the focus on solutions rather than excuses.

-Lean into social and professional engagement.
-Attend one meeting per week at first, then increase gradually.
+Lean into professional contact.
+Go to one meeting a week at first, then add more.
 Have coffee with a colleague you trust.
-Join a professional group or project team.
-Re-engage with work relationships; they're often the bridge that gets you back.
+Join a project team or professional group.
+Those relationships are often the bridge back.

 When Will Work Productivity Return?